wikimedia/mediawiki-skins-Vector/doc/configuration/configuration.md

   - Removal ticket: [https://phabricator.wikimedia.org/T106463](https://phabricator.wikimedia.org/T106463)

-- wgVectorWebABTestEnrollment

-  - Configures web A/B test enrollment for the Vector skin.
-This is intended to only be used by developers, as it requires writing associated code.

-  - Specifies experiment details and sampling rates.

-  - Note: The assumption is that A/B testing will always be occurring in this skin so would never be removed unlike the other flags.

 - wgVectorWrapTablesTemporary
    - When enabled, certain tables will be wrapped in a div to make them horizontally scrollable when no space is available.